stackplanet/sourcestack/README.md

 - The front end uses [Mithril](https://mithril.js.org) and [Tailwind CSS](https://tailwindcss.com), but could be adapted to use React, Vue, Bootstrap, Bulma etc if you prefer.
 - Express is used to provide a rest API, but you could replace this with GraphQL if that's your thing.
 TODO - what would you use?
-- [Aurora Serverless](https://aws.amazon.com/rds/aurora/serverless/) is used as a relational data store, but you can use DynamoDB, FaunaDB or something else.
+- DynamoDB is the data store, but you can use Aurora, FaunaDB or something else (I have a fork which uses Aurora Serverless - contact me if you're interested).

 ## Limitations